NickHastings/tmux-plugin-cssh/README.md

 The synchronize-panes tmux option will be turned on.
 Users may find it useful to define a keybinding to toggle this option on and off.

+Options:

   -s SSHOPTS           Options to pass to ssh.

   -c N                 Number of columns of panes.
-           Defaults to 2.
+                       Defaults to ${COLUMNS}.

   -f <file>            Location of the cluster configuration file.
-           Defaults to ${HOME}/.clusterssh/clusters.
+                       Defaults to ${CLUSTERFILE}.

--l, --list List available clusters
+  -l, --list           List available clusters Defaults to ${CLUSTERFILE}.

+  -e, --exclude <host> Host in cluster definition to exclude.
+Only
+                       the short hostname is comapared.

--h, --help Print this screen
+  -h, --help            Print this screen.
 ```

 ### Installation